-Slater to Chargers, Newsome to Browns in First Round of 2021 NFL Draft
+Slater, Newsome Taken in the First Round of the NFL Draft

 By John Volk